sodacan-net/sodacan-core/documentation/architecture.md

 In the background, SodaCan monitors this variable and, if any changes are made to it by the module due to a an incoming message or due to the passage of time, a message will be published containing that variable.
 In this example, `state` is the variable so the message will be published as `switch1.state` with a value of `on`.

 ### Module Instantiation
 In simple configurations, there may only be a single instance of each type of module.
 One living room lamp, one living room light switch, etc. In this case, messages will have an empty `key` attribute.
 Other modules can be configured to handle a class of devices.
-For example, an organization might have a single lighting configuration which is used in different locations.
+For example, an organization might have a single lighting configuration which is used in all (or most) locations.
 Each office, for example, could behave the same but independent of other offices.
 In this case, the `'key' attribute of a message will contain the office (or location) name.
 Not much changes when a module is representing a class of devices rather than a single device.
 The module name would normally change.
 Instead of

 ```
 	MODULE JoesOfficeLight
 ```

-a more appropriate module name in this case might be
+a more appropriate module name in this case will be

 ```
 	MODULE OficeLight[location]
 ```
-which says there is a single office light *class* of module but that a separate *instance* of the module is created for each location.
+which says there is a single office light *class* of module but that a separate *instances* of the module are created for each location.
 Of course in this case we also need to make sure our variables are separated by location.

 ```